Data Commentary: Sodium tripolyphosphate in food related queries and attention changes

 Regulatory requirements: household detergent phosphorus content (in terms of P₂O₅) ≤ 0.5%, industrial cleaning agent ≤ 2.1% (planned to drop to 1.8% in 2023).

-Enforcement: Violating companies face a fine of up to 4% of annual turnover.
+Enforcement: Violating companies face a fine of up to 4% annual turnover.
 In 2022, a German brand was fined 3.2 million euros for exceeding the standard.

 2. China: Deepening of regional step-by-step management